Bigrob7605/nanoplastics-investigation/README.md

 ---

-*This investigation presents evidence-based research on nanoplastic contamination in human tissues.
+*This investigation presents evidence-based research on nanoplastic contamination in human tissues and the urgent need for policy action to address bacterial virulence amplification.
 All claims are supported by peer-reviewed scientific literature and government data.
 Real experimental validation with PETase S238F mutant confirms the platform's capability for breakthrough enzyme designs.*